Witt vector affine Springer fibers: Introduction

 \subsection{Affine Springer fibers for the group}

-Our second main result is concerned with the Witt vector affine Springer fibers $X_\ga^G$ defined for the group.
-We will study more generally the fixed point loci\footnote{More precisely, this is the fixed point loci of $\ga$ only if $G$ is semisimple or if $\ga$ has vanishing Kottwitz invariant.} $X_{\bfP,\ga}^G$ of a regular semisimple element $\ga\in G(F)$ on the Witt vector affine partial flag varity $G(F)/\bfP$, where $\bfP\subset G(F)$ is any parahoric subgroup.
+Our second main result is about the Witt vector affine Springer fibers $X_\ga^G$ defined for the group $G$ itself.
+We will study more generally the fixed point locus\footnote{More precisely, this is the fixed point locus of $\ga$ only if $G$ is semisimple or if the Kottwitz invariant of $\ga$ vanishes.} $X_{\bfP,\ga}^G$ of a regular semisimple element $\ga\in G(F)$ on the Witt vector affine partial flag variety $G(F)/\bfP$, where $\bfP\subset G(F)$ is any parahoric subgroup.
 Its set of $k$-points is

 where $\widetilde{\bfP}$ is the normalizer of $\bfP$ in $G(F)$.
-We will show that $X_{\bfP,\ga}^G$ is nonempty if and only if $\ga$ is bounded mod center in $G(F)$.
-In the special case where $\ga$ lies in a parahoric subgroup of $G(F)$ (or equivalently the Kottwitz invariant of $\ga$ vanishes), we can replace the condition in the desciption of $X_{\bfP,\ga}^G(k)$ by $g^{-1}\ga g\in\bfP$.
-The generality considered here will be necessary in the study of the geometrization of orbital integrals of general functions in the parahoric Hecke algebras, for which we refer the reader to the recent work of Xuhua He \cite{He2023affine}.
-The main novelty in this generality is that, compared to the Lie algebra case, the dimension formula for $X_{\bfP,\ga}^G$ will also involve the Kottwitz invariant $\kappa_G(\ga)$, where $\kappa_G:G(F)\to\pi_1(G)$ is the Kottwitz homomorphism for the split reductive group $G$, with the target being the algebraic fundamental group of $G$.
-For instance, when $G=\mathrm{GL}_n$, then $\pi_1(G)=\bbZ$ and $\kappa_G(\ga)$ is the valuation of the determinant of $\ga$.
-Now we state our second main result for split groups.
-After replacing $F$ by the completion of its maximal unramified extension we may and do assume that the residue field $k$ is algebraically closed as before.

-\begin{thm}[special case of Theorem \ref{thm:main-group-case}] For any bounded regular semisimple element $\ga\in G(F)^{\mathrm{rs}}$ and any parahoric subgroup $\bfP\subset G(F)$, the Witt vector affine Springer fiber $X_{\bfP,\ga}^G$ is a finite dimensional perfect scheme perfectly of finite type.
-Suppose moreover that the residue characteristic $p$ is good for $G$ and that $\bfP$ is contained in a special parahoric subgroup of $G(F)$.
-Then we have
+We will show that $X_{\bfP,\ga}^G$ is nonempty only if $\ga$ is bounded mod center in $G(F)$ (see Theorem \ref{thm:nonempty-group}).
+In the special case where $\ga$ lies in a parahoric subgroup of $G(F)$ (or equivalently, if the Kottwitz invariant of $\ga$ vanishes), we can replace the condition in the description of $X_{\bfP,\ga}^G(k)$ by the more familiar condition $g^{-1}\ga g\in\bfP$.
+The generality considered here will be necessary in the study of the geometrizations of orbital integrals of general functions in the parahoric Hecke algebras, see \cite{He2023affine}.
+The main novelty in this generality is that, compared to the Lie algebra case, the dimension formula for $X_{\bfP,\ga}^G$ will also involve the Kottwitz invariant $\kappa_G(\ga)$.
+For instance, when $G=\mathrm{GL}_n$, then $\kappa_G(\ga)$ is the valuation of the determinant of $\ga$.
+Now we state our second main result.
+After replacing $F$ by the completion of its maximal unramified extension we may and do assume that the residue field $k$ is algebraically closed.
+Then the group $G$ is automatically quasi-split. \begin{thm}[special case of Theorem \ref{thm:main-group-case}] Let $G$ be a tamely ramified reductive group over $F$.
+For any bounded (see \S\ref{sec:top-Jordan-group}) regular semisimple element $\ga\in G(F)^{\mathrm{rs}}$ and any parahoric subgroup $\bfP\subset G(F)$, the Witt vector affine Springer fiber $X_{\bfP,\ga}^G$ is a finite dimensional perfect scheme locally perfectly of finite type (see Definition \ref{def:perfect-finite-type}).
+Suppose moreover that the residue characteristic $p$ is not bad for $G$ and that $\bfP$ is contained in a special parahoric subgroup of $G(F)$, then we have